Swiss Bliss in the Valley: Lauterbrunnen 2 Day Itinerary

 Assuming you’re staying at the Mountain Hostel, you’ll want to wake up between 7:30 AM and 10:00 AM to catch the free breakfast brunch.
 The earlier you go, the wider spread of food options you’ll have to choose from.
 Otherwise, there’s a smattering of bed & breakfast options in Gimmelwald, a Coop supermarket in Mürren, and even more restaurants in Lauterbrunnen to grab a bite to eat at.

-Now that you’re familiar with the main mountain overlooking Lauterbrunnen Valley, you’re going to spend your second day exploring the actual town of Lauterbrunnen!
+Now that you’re familiar with the main mountain overlooking Lauterbrunnen Valley, spend your second of this Lauterbrunnen 2 day itinerary exploring the actual town!
 If you’re staying in Gimmelwald, you’ll want to follow the How to Get from Lauterbrunnen to Gimmelwald? steps in reverse: take the cable car down from Gimmelwald, hop on the Lauterbrunnen-Stechelberg bus 141 at the Stechelberg, Schilthornbahn stop, then ride the bus to the Lauterbrunnen, Bahnhof stop.

 Staubbach Falls